-The most recent Audited Consolidated Financial Statements, as of 30 June 2022, resulted in a \$2,863,000 operating surplus (excluding income for capital purposes).
+The most recent Audited Consolidated Financial Statements, as of 30 June 2021, resulted in a \$721,000 operating deficit (excluding income for capital purposes).

-They also show that Council had \$5.7 million in cash and owed \$8.1 million in borrowings as at the 30 June 2022.
+They also show that Council had \$3.6 million in cash and owed \$8.8 million in borrowings at the balance date.

-The following performance indicators measure Council's broader financial performance and position and confirm that Council needs to adequate fund assets to maintain meeting these target ratios.
+The following performance indicators measure Council's broader financial performance and position and confirm that Council needs to ensure adequate funding for assets as all three asset ratios fail to meet the target.
 The indicators measure both recurrent operations and capital sustainability.
-These same indicators have been used to review Council's LTFP forecasts to assess the organisation's long-term financial health and its capacity to fund any proposed delivery program.
+These same indicators have been used to review Council's LTFP forecasts to assess the organisation's longterm financial health and its capacity to fund any proposed delivery program.

-Table 1: 2021/22 Financial Performance Ratios
+Table 1: 2020/21 Financial Performance Ratios

 RATIO CALCULATION WHAT IS BEING MEASURED?
-SUSTAINABLE TARGET 2021/22 ACTUAL RATIO Operating Performance Ratio Total operating result excluding revenue for capital purposes divided by total operating revenue excluding revenue for capital purposes.
-Is the Council sustainable in terms of its operating result?
-Greater than zero 9.30% Own Source Operating Revenue Total operating revenue excluding all grants and contributions divided by total operational expenditure Council's ability to fund its short-term expenditure needs.
-Over 60% Sustainable Less than 60% overly reliant on grants and contributions 53.78% Unrestricted Current Ratio Current assets less external restrictions divided by current liabilities Does the Council have enough unrestricted cash to meet its short- term debt servicing needs? >1.5 2.58× Cash Expense Cover Ratio Current years cash and cash equivalents plus term deposits divided by monthly payments from cash flow operating and financing activities How many months could the Council fund its existing cash and deposits? >3 months 4.73 months Debt Service Cover Ratio Can the Council cover its debt repayments from cash generated from operations? >2 4.41x Asset renewal ratio (buildings and infrastructure) Asset renewal expenditure divided by depreciation Monitors the rate at which the Council is renewing its assets relative to its use of the assets.
-Benchmark >100% 112% Infrastructure Backlog Ratio Estimated cost to bring assets to satisfactory condition divided by net carrying amount of infrastructure assets Measures ratio of renewal backlog against the net carrying value of assets - reflects the success of strategies to invest in asset renewals.
-Benchmark <2% 5.9% Asset Maintenance Ratio Actual maintenance costs divided by required maintenance costs Measures the level of maintenance costs required to maintain current assets.
-Benchmark >100% 102%
+SUSTAINABLE TARGET 2020/21 ACTUAL RATIO Operating Performance Ratio Total operating result excluding revenue for capital purposes divided by total operating revenue excluding revenue for capital purposes.
+Is the council sustainable in terms of its operating result?
+Greater than zero -3.33% Own Source Operating Revenue Total operating revenue excluding all grants and contributions divided by total operational expenditure Council's ability to fund its short-term expenditure needs.
+Over 60% Sustainable Less than 60% overly reliant on grants and contributions 48.98% Unrestricted Current Ratio Current assets less external restrictions divided by current liabilities Does the council have enough unrestricted cash to meet its short- term debt servicing needs? >1.5 l.47x Cash Expense Cover Ratio Current years cash and cash equivalents plus term deposits divided by monthly payments from cash flow operating and financing activities How many months could the council fund its existing cash and deposits? >3 months 2.81 months Debt Service Cover Ratio Can the council cover its debt repayments from cash generated from operations? >2 2.23 Asset renewal ratio (buildings and infrastructure) Asset renewal expenditure divided by depreciation Monitors the rate at which the Council is renewing its assets relative to its use of the assets.
+Benchmark >100% 145% Infrastructure Backlog Ratio Estimated cost to bring assets to satisfactory condition divided by net carrying amount of infrastructure assets Measures ratio of renewal backlog against the net carrying value of assets - reflects the success of strategies to invest in asset renewals.
+Benchmark <2% 4.39% Asset Maintenance Ratio Actual maintenance costs divided by required maintenance costs Measures the level of maintenance costs required to maintain current assets.
+Benchmark >100% 142%